-Here’s another post inspired by the Trump election.
+Here’s a post inspired by the Trump election.
 What the hell is going on in the world?
 Why are people so angry?
 Why are the Brexits and the Trumps of the world winning elections?
 Why are extremists of the right-wing and the left wing, the populists, the isolationists, the politicians of anti-immigrant and anti-trade persuasion, the fascists and the socialists gaining power all across the western world?

 It feels like in recent years that the world has taken a big step backwards.
 The short-lived optimism brought upon by the end of the cold war has been replaced by fears of global terrorism and the anxiety brought upon by power-hungry dictators and empowered rivals such as Russia and China.
 Meanwhile, belief in a prosperous “age of moderation” was shattered by the global financial crises and by the indisputable evidence of surging income inequality.